fw262/TAR-scRNA-seq/from_cellranger/README.md

 ```
 cannot read: chr*_HMM.bed: No such file or directory
 ```
-Please manually install [groHMM](https://bioconductor.org/packages/release/bioc/html/groHMM.html) and [rtracklayer](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html) and make sure you can load these packages in R. This error indicates that the groHMM R script did not finish running to generate groHMM bed files.
+Please manually install [groHMM](https://bioconductor.org/packages/release/bioc/html/groHMM.html) and [rtracklayer](https://bioconductor.org/packages/release/bioc/html/rtracklayer.html) and make sure you can load these packages in R. This error indicates that the groHMM R script did not finish running to generate groHMM .bed files.